 National council of certified Dementia Practitioners

-Making a positive difference in dementia is our priority.
+Making a difference through dementia care certification.

 CDP Icon